What is cryotherapy?

 Who are candidates for cryotherapy?

-Ideal candidates for cryotherapy (cryosurgery) include those seeking to remove benign skin lesions for cosmetic or medical reasons.
+Ideal candidates for cryotherapy include those seeking to remove benign skin lesions, such as skin tags or warts.
 Cryotherapy is not recommended for those with darker skin tones, poorly vascularized lesions, and cold-related pathologies.

 How is cryotherapy performed?